International-Data-Spaces-Association/IDSA-Rulebook/105_Policies.md

 - **Individual participant filtering:** Apply policies that target specific participants by identity attributes or credentials (for example, to whitelist a participant).

-- **Technology compatibility:** Limit interactions to connectors or endpoints that meet defined technical interoperability or security profiles, ensuring compatible communications.
+- **Technology compatibility:** Limit interactions to software agents or endpoints that meet defined technical interoperability or security profiles, ensuring compatible communications.

 - **Geographic constraints:** Require credentials or attributes indicating jurisdictional compliance, preventing access where legal or regulatory restrictions apply.